ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 academic literature on spreadsheets.
-[MCLU2006] discusses object oriented spreadsheets that introduces a sophisticated object model but fails to recognize the requirements of Calcers to have a simple way to evaluate equations.
+[MCLU2006] discusses object oriented spreadsheets that introduces a sophisticated object model but fails to recognize the requirements of Novices to have a simple way to evaluate equations.
 [JONE2003] describes a way that users can implement functions within a spreadsheet to get reuse, but the approach requires considerable user effort and does not address reuse of